de-utvalda-sem-sandberg-omslag

 DE UTVALDA – THE CHOSEN ONES

-In his novel about this micro cosmos in Nazi Europe, Steve Sem-Sandberg focuses mainly on two different characters.
+IN HIS NOVEL about this micro cosmos in Nazi Europe, Steve Sem-Sandberg focuses mainly on two different characters.
 One is inmate Adrian Ziegler and the other is Anna Katschenka, a nurse at the clinic.
 Both of them irreparably damaged by their horrible circumstances but each in their own way.
-De utvalda (The Chosen Ones) is a new chapter in Steve Sem-Sandberg’s on-going novel about Europe during the second World War.

-If death was the norm in The Emperor of Lies (De fattiga i Lódź) than survival became a lifelong exception for the ones who were saved from Spiegelgrund.
+IF DEATH WAS the norm in The Emperor of Lies, then survival became a lifelong exception for the ones who were saved from Spiegelgrund.

-Although, the novel is based on a foundation of facts, it is not meant to be read as a historical record nor a documentary of the times, but as a novel about actual lives being lived.
+THE CHOSEN ONES is based on a foundation of facts, but it is not meant to be read as a historical record nor a documentary of the times, but as a novel about actual lives being lived.

 Czech Republic, Paseka